MikHero/sonar_demo/README.md

 I know i have a lot to learn and i'm not sure if you're looking for someone more experienced or skilled but trust me guys, if i start working for you, with a little of support from you during my time at work and long nights outside work practising, great things can be achieved.

-Thank you for your time anyway!
+Thank you for your time anyway! # sonar_demo